Here’s Johnny – A natural trendsetter: Clothing venture a boom

 Custom-created Johnny Carson shirts and ties complete the total look.
 See the Johnny Carson Wardrobe at fine stores throughout the United States and Canada.

-And a polyester-wool blend suit from Carson’s clothing line
+And a polyester-wool blend from Johnny Carson suits

 “Let me tell you, skydiving is a lot harder than it looks.”